Covenant & Expectations

 Members of the HRC are expected to:

 - Participate in a Community-Wide Conversation.
-Each academic year, the Faculty Master facilitates a focused common intellectual conversation called the HRC Formation Series aimed at discovering what it means to be formed as a whole person by a Baylor education.
-Click here for more information about this year's topic on C.S.
-Lewis.
+Each academic year, the Faculty Steward facilitates a focused common intellectual conversation called the HRC Formation Series aimed at discovering what it means to be formed as a whole person by a Baylor education.

 - Live Life Together.
 Each member should devote themselves to actively participating in the life of the community.
 Each member is a part of a smaller hall community, which will be the focal point of their HRC experience.